 To provide the citizen responder with the knowledge and skills necessary in an emergency to help sustain life, reduce pain, and minimize the consequences of injury or sudden illness until professional medical help arrives.
 Meets American Red Cross requirements for First Aid Responding to Emergencies Certification.
-A special fee will be charged for this course.
+A special fee for face-to-face sections will be charged for this course.